Q: What are Peer Led Study Groups?

 Q: How do students register for Study Groups?

-A: All registration is done through the SLC Study Group Student Interface.
-Registration typically opens the second week of the term and remains open throughout the term.
-Students are encouraged to register early as most groups meet the maximum member limit (13 students) soon after registration opens.
+A: All registration is processed through an online registration system.
+Registration typically opens the second week of the term during fall and winter, and significantly earlier for spring and summer.
+Registration remains open throughout the term, although students are encouraged to register early as many groups meet the maximum member limit (13 students) soon after registration opens.

 Q: How can I inform my students about the Study Group Program?